Sofia Rusova: Political activist

 By the 1800s, the political and military institutions of Ukraine had been dismantled by the Russian Empire.
 Ukrainians were labeled “Little Russians” and treated as subordinates.
 Ukraine was reduced to provincial status.
 By the late 1800s the Russian Empire was promoting a fierce anti-Ukrainian sentiment.
 The imperial regime under Tsar Alexander II issued the Ems Ukaz, which outlawed the use of the Ukrainian language in print.
-The Ukrainian intelligentsia was determined to publish Taras Shevchenko’s complete Kobzar in two volumes, including the parts of the text that had been censored and were virtually unknown in Ukraine.
-Rusova and her husband, Oleksander Rusov, spent time in Prague preparing the text for publication.
-Fedir Vovk, an anthropologist and archeologist, furnished Shevchenko’s manuscripts that he had purchased from Shevchenko's brothers with money donated by wealthy Ukrainians.
+The Ukrainian intelligentsia was determined to publish Taras Shevchenko's complete Kobzar in two volumes, including the parts of the text that had been censored and were virtually unknown in Ukraine.
+Rusova and her husband spent time in Prague preparing the text for publication.
+Fedir Vovk, an anthropologist and archeologist, furnished Shevchenko's manuscripts that he had purchased from Shevchenko's brothers with money donated by wealthy Ukrainians.
 At great personal risk, the couple brought the complete, published Kobzar back to Ukraine.
+Their success was achieved at cost of a personal tragedy, as during their stay in Prague, Rusovs lost their three-month old daughter Liudmyla.

-The Rusov couple was exiled to St. Petersburg more than once for their civic and political activity.
-Rusova was arrested and imprisoned on several occasions for her “revolutionary” views and writing.
-In 1917 she became a member of the Central Council of Ukraine.
-Rusova served in the Department of Preschool and Adult Education in the Ministry of Education.
-She was professor of education at the Froebel Pedagogical Institute in Kyiv before the First World War and at Kamyanets-Podilsky National University after the war.
+The Rusov couple was exiled to Saint Petersburg more than once for their civic and political activity.
+Rusova was arrested and imprisoned on several occasions for her "revolutionary" views and writing.
+As the family's house would be repeatedly searched by the police, Sofia would resort to hiding confidential documents in her daughter's diapers.
+Rusova's youngest son Yuriy was born when his mother stayed under arrest on accusation of smuggling of prohibited books from Galicia for the Tarasivtsi Brotherhood.
+In 1915 Sofia became a widow after her husband Oleksandr fell ill and died during evacuation from Kyiv to Saratov.

+In 1917 Rusova became a member of the Central Council of Ukraine, one of 11 women to sit in that organ.
+She served in the Department of Preschool and Adult Education in the Ministry of Education and was responsible for the Derussification of schools and preparatio of new schoolbooks.
+Between March and September 1917 Rusova supervised the establishment of 66 schools and 21 gymnasiums where education was performed in Ukrainian.
+Afterwards she lectured at the Kamyanets-Podilsky National University.
 Rusova was a founding member and first president of the National Council of Ukrainian Women.
-She served as the representative of Ukrainian women at several international women’s conferences.
+She represented Ukrainian women at the international convention in The Hague (1922), where she informed the participants about the ongoing famine in Ukraine, and in Rome (1923).
+She became an honorary member of the Ukrainian Women's Union in Galicia and took part in a Ukrainian women's society in Bukovina.
+Rusova condemned the discrimination of Ukrainians in Second Polish Republic and issued an appeal to the League of Nations, protesting against the classification of Ukrainian migrants as "Poles" or "Russians".
+In 1933 she issued a message to the worldwide community, condemning Soviet policies during the Holodomor.
+In 1934 Rusova participated in the Ukrainian Women's Congress in Stanislaviv.